DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Check if you already have a default SSH public key, it's in `$HOME/.ssh/id_rsa.pub` (on Windows `C:\Users\YourUserName\.ssh\id_rsa.pub`, on Linux something like `/home/yourusername/.ssh/id_rsa.pub`).

-If not you can create it by running `ssh-keygen` in a terminal.
+If not, you can create it by running
+`$ ssh-keygen`
+in a terminal.
 Confirm that you want to save it in the default place (which should be the one mentioned above) and enter a password that will be used to *locally* decrypt the key, for extra security.